 Next door to the mausoleum James also built a schoolhouse “Clandeboye Hall” for the children of Dunlop.
 It is still in use today as a parish hall.
 Both these simple stone 17th century buildings are listed Grade A by Historic Environment Scotland.

-The tomb was recently visited by Francis de Courcy Hamilton, a direct descendant of Hans Hamilton.
-His tireless work in campaigning for the restoration of the monument, working closely with the Kirk, Council, and Hamilton descendants all over the world helped to make sure it was preserved.
+The tomb was recently visited by Frances Hamilton, a direct descendant of Hans Hamilton.
+His tireless work in campaigning for the restoration of the monument, working closely with the Kirk, Council, and Hamilton descendants all over the world to make sure it was preserved.

-Councillor Jim Roberts, Cabinet Member for Economy and Infrastructure said: “It is testament to the dogged efforts of a few individuals, including Francis de Courcy Hamilton, that we’ve seen this painstaking restoration come to fruition.
-David Mitchell from Dunlop Kirk spent over 20 years fundraising and campaigning, while Graciela Ainsworth who is a specialist in Sculpture Conservation has been involved since 1991 when the statues were removed to prevent further damage due to the leaking roof.
-It’s great to see them back in situ and keeping dry.
+Councillor Jim Roberts, Cabinet Member for Economy and Infrastructure said: “It is testament to the dogged efforts of a few individuals, including Frances Hamilton, that we’ve seen this painstaking restoration come to fruition.
+David Mitchell from Dunlop Kirk spent over 20 years fundraising and campaigning, while Graciela Ainsworth who is a specialist in Sculpture Conservation has been involved since 1991 when the statues were removed to prevent them from further damage due to the leaking roof.
+It’s great to see them back in situ and keeping dry!

 “The tomb is so interesting on many levels, as an example of 17th Century building and design, as a memorial to a much loved parish minister and also as a place of pilgrimage for Hamilton descendants and everyone with an interest in the history of the Scottish Plantations into Ulster and the origins of the Protestant religion there.